ldbc/ldbc_graphalytics_docs/README.md

 * Run the `./arxiv.sh` script.
 * Uploade the generated `ms.zip` file to arXiv.
 * Bump the version number to the next draft in the `tex/version.tex` file.
-* Revert the link on the title page in the `ldbc.cls` file to the `master` branch of this repository.
+* Revert the link on the title page in the `ldbc.cls` file to the `main` branch of this repository.